billthefarmer/blog/blog/content/post/source-code-highlighting.md

 Some Javascript libraries can guess the language from the input.
 Emacs relies on the file extension, the [Chroma][2] library used here relies on being told the language.
-My text editor has the file extension, so another regular expression to check file extensions.
+The text editor has the file extension, so another regular expression to check file extensions.

 ```java